 - 250g sachet of cooked mixed grains

-- 15g chopped parsley
+- 15g parsley (chopped)

-- 15g chopped mint
+- 15g mint (chopped)

-- 40g chopped pistachios
+- 40g pistachios (chopped)

-- Ballymaloe French Dressing
+- Ballymaloe Classic French Dressing

 - Take your sachet of cooked grains.
-Add to a bowl with 1 tbsp of Ballymaloe Classic French Dressing, the lemon juice and 50ml of the olive oil.
+Add to a bowl with 1 tbsp of Ballymaloe Classic French Dressing, your lemon juice and 50ml of the olive oil.
 Taste for seasoning.
 Combine & set aside to allow the grains time to soak up all the lovely juices.